 - Remove the filets to a plate and cover with aluminum foil.
 Let the steaks rest for 5 minutes before cutting.

 A whole beef tenderloin can cooked as a whole roast or cut into individual steak.
 No need to find a local butcher.
 You can do it all at home and get exactly what you want!
 This is one of our household's favorite delicious dinners whenever we are celebrating a special occasion.

 The best thing about cutting a beef tenderloin at home is that I get the absolute cut of beef at a lower cost per pound.

 A Peeled PSMO Extreme had the chain and silver skin removed.
 This prime beef tenderloin was trimmed to perfection.

 A prime peeled extreme is one of the best pieces of beef you can buy.
-There is an even amount of marbling throughout the tenderloin and very little fat on the exterior.
+There is a low and even amount of marbling throughout the tenderloin and very little fat on the exterior.
 This prime piece of meat has a mild beefy flavor and is the most tender cut you can buy.

 To be honest, I was nervous the first time we bought one of these.
 I did not want to screw it by overcooking, cutting it too thick or thin, and I still wanted to get great flavor out of the filet.
 Now, this is our preferred purchase for filets at home.

 We buy our beef tenderloin at Costco.
 They consistently offer the best value on the highest quality meat.
 I have never been disappointed by a steak or beef of beef from Costco.